-The Coast To Coast Walk (properly "A Coast To Coast Walk") is a 190-mile long-distance walking trail in England which crosses the North of England from St Bees in Cumbria on the West coast to Robin Hood's Bay in North Yorkshire on the East coast.
+The Coast to Coast Walk is a 190-mile long-distance trail in England that crosses the north of the country from St Bees in Cumbria on the west coast to Robin Hood's Bay in North Yorkshire on the east coast.

 Understand